texhex/SQLSimplePS/README.md

 [SQLSimple]::Query("SELECT * FROM dbo.TestTable", $connectionString, [System.Data.IsolationLevel]::Serializable)
 ```

-When using an instance of SQL Simple, you can define the isolation level like this:
+When using an instance of SQL Simple, you define the isolation level like this:

 ```powershell
 using module .\SQLSimplePS.psm1